flax-lang/flax/README.md

 Some stuff about the compiler itself, now.
 As any noob looking to build a compiler would do, I used the [LLVM Kaleidoscope tutorial](http://llvm.org/docs/tutorial/) as a starting point.
 Naturally, it being a tutorial did no favours for the code cleanliness and organisation of the Flax compiler.

-Flax itself has 3 main passes -- Tokenising and Lexing, Parsing, and finally Codegen.
-Yes -- there is no separate typechecking phase.
-Strictly speaking this is a bad practice, but as with any large structure, replacing the foundation in one fell swoop is nigh impossible.
+Flax itself has 4 main passes -- Lexing, Parsing, Typechecking, and finally Codegen.
+Yes that's right, the shitty typecheck-and-codegen-at-the-same-time architecture of old has been completely replaced!

 ##### Tokenising and Lexing #####